‘Professional Smokeshow’ Kindly Myers Wears Bandana As A Shirt & Minuscule Daisy Dukes

 Kindly Myers’ most recent social media share is one of her hottest yet.
-As fans of the model know, she’s become most well-known as a “professional smokeshow,” as almost everything she wears leaves virtually nothing to the imagination.
-Earlier today, the Instagram star flaunted her gorgeous figure for the camera once again in another sexy ensemble.
+As fans of the model know, she’s become most well-known as a “professional smokeshow,” since almost everything she wears leaves virtually nothing to the imagination.
+Earlier today, the Instagram star flaunted her gorgeous figure for the camera in another sexy ensemble.

 In the caption of the shot, Myers directed fans to a link in her bio, rather than geo-tagging her location.
 She appeared front and center, looking straight into the camera with a serious look on her face.
 The social media sensation seemed dressed to please, rocking a light pink bandana with fringe instead of a traditional shirt.
 She paired the skimpy top with a tiny pair of Daisy Dukes, allowing her taut tummy and toned legs to steal the show.
 The model accessorized her look with a dainty silver necklace.
 The black tattoo on her side was fully visible.